Train Street in Hanoi: Complete Guide by Locals 2024

 If you want to visit Train Street during the day, weekend is best.
 Saturday and Sunday there will be more trains: 6 a.m., 9 a.m., 11:20 a.m., 3:20 p.m., 5:30 p.m. and 6:30 p.m.

 In fact, Hanoi train street schedule is not fixed and a delay of 15 minutes is generally expected.
 It is therefore better to arrive at least 30 minutes before the scheduled time to have a good view.
-You should arrive 30 minutes early to choose a coffee to enjoy while you wait.
 You can take photos of the railway and the houses before the train arrives.
 Care must be taken to follow the guard's instructions to ensure railway safety.
 You can save the train street schedule below:

 Hanoi Train Street Schedule